 Over-the-counter creams and powders will get rid of many tinea infections, particularly athlete's foot and jock itch.
 Other cases require prescription medicine.

-- Dermatophytes (Ringworm or Tinea) (Centers for Disease Control and Prevention)
+- Fungal Diseases: Ringworm (Centers for Disease Control and Prevention)

 - Fungus Infections: Tinea (American Osteopathic College of Dermatology)